⚡ CLI Documentation

 # Install globally to use from anywhere

-npm install -g avocavo-nutrition-cli
+npm install -g avocavo

 # Verify installation